Mind-boggling geological wonders are spread across the country.

 This seasonal creek is a fascinating feature thanks to the relationship that exists between rocks and water.
 Here, their chemistry leads to changes in the water’s colour depending on the time of day and the sun’s presence, or otherwise.
 And it’s a great spot for a refreshing swim.
 The best time to visit the spa pool is May-September, and it’s located roughly 70km south of Mission Beach.

-Nearest BIG4 park: BIG4 Beachcomber Coconut Holiday Park, South Mission Beach.
+Nearest BIG4 park: BIG4 Tasman Holiday Parks - South Mission Beach.

 Ok, so Castle Hill isn’t exactly a spotlight dodger, but you could argue that it warrants more attention.
 This massive granite monolith makes for a captivating sight from so many vantage points, occupying a position on the fringes of the CBD.
 Better still, the incredible panoramas revealed from its summit are even more impressive.